speakeasy-api/openapi-reference-documentation/reference/references.md

         content:
           application/json:
             schema:
-              type: object
-              properties:
-                name:
-                  type: string
-                ingredients:
-                  type: array
-                  items:
-                    $ref: "#/components/schemas/Drink"
+              $ref: "#/components/schemas/Drink" # References the Drink schema
-                instructions:
-                  type: string
+              summary: A drink to add to the bar # Overrides the Drink schema summary
       responses:
         "200":
           description: OK
 ```

+In this example, the `Drink` schema is referenced in the `requestBody` of the `POST /drinks` operation.
+The `summary` field in the Reference Object overrides the `summary` field of the `Drink` schema.

-### JSON Schema References
+## JSON Schema References

 OpenAPI inherits the flexible JSON Schema `$ref` keyword.
 A JSON Schema reference is an absolute or relative URI that points to a property in the current schema or an external schema.
 Relative references are resolved using the current document's location as the base URI.
 Paths inside `$ref` use JSON Pointer syntax (JSON Pointer is different from JSONPath, which is not part of JSON Schema).

-The JSON Schema `$ref` can reference elements within the same schema or external schemas or the path defined inside an object's `$id` field.
+The JSON Schema `$ref` can reference elements within the same schema or external schemas, or the path defined inside an object's `$id` field.
 By contrast, OpenAPI Reference Objects are focused on referencing components defined within the `components` section of an OpenAPI document and allow for overriding the `summary` and `description` metadata of the referenced component.

-The `$id` field provides a unique identifier for a schema that `$ref` can reference.
+The `$id` field in JSON Schema provides a unique identifier for a schema that `$ref` can reference.
 The `$id` field must be a URI.

 Most objects in a schema are themselves valid schemas and can thus have an `$id` field.
 Note that `$id`, not `id`, is a keyword in JSON schema and should be used for references.

-### Escape Characters
+## JSON Schema Reference Escape Characters

 The `/` character separates segments in a JSON Pointer, for instance, `$ref: "#/components/schemas/Drink"`.